I would like to introduce a function for logging Script Tasks/Service Tasks (Add-on) which has recently been added to Version 11.6.

 A Script Task is a Step that allows the Workflow engine to perform some kind of automatic processing.
 It is a function for engineers, which allows you to describe the contents of automatic processing with ECMAScript.

 A Service Task (Add-on) is a modularized version of the automatic processing performed in those Script Tasks.
 By importing a modularized definition file, you can add a corresponding auto-step item.
 You can also create your own definition files.

-In order to facilitate debugging of these Script Tasks/Service Task (Add-on), we have added a logging function.
-Since it is used in the Add-on of “Google Drive Folder Generate”, you can refer to the codes of the script in the definition file.
+In order to facilitate debugging of these Script Tasks/Service Tasks (Add-on), we have added a logging function.
+Since it is used in the Google Drive: Create Folder add-on, you can refer to the codes of the script in the definition file.

-For log output method, use
+For the log output method, use

 Line breaks are entered for each method, and newlines in the string are kept intact and logged.